 Do you think caffeine plays a role in the quality of skin?

-Coffee affects everyone differently, so you need to be in tune with your body.
+Caffeine affects everyone differently, so you need to be in tune with your body.
 I recommend drinking two to three glasses of water per cup to rehydrate.
-You should also note that coffee raises cortisol levels which can cause premature aging.
+You should also note that caffeine can raise cortisol levels, which can cause premature aging.